Sweetened Condensed Milk Bread Machine Loaf (Oven-Baked)

 • Select the DOUGH cycle and press START.

-• Remove dough from the pan at the end of the dough cycle and place onto a lightly floured board.
-Knead by hand a little bit to press out any large air bubbles.
+• Remove the dough from the pan after the cycle ends and place it onto a lightly floured board.
+Shape into a ball and let rest for 10 minutes.

-• Roll into a rectangle approximately 9 x 11 inches.
-Roll up starting from the longest edge.
-Pinch the seam closed.
-Tuck each end toward the seam and pinch to close.
-Lay the cylinder into a 9 x 5-inch loaf pan.
-If the only loaf pan you have is smaller, don’t put all the dough into the pan.
+• Lay the shaped dough into a 9 x 5-inch loaf pan and let rise until double.
+Dough should not fill more than half the pan.
+(If the only loaf pan you have is smaller, don’t put all the dough into the pan.
 Instead, make rolls with the extra dough.
+A 9x4x4 Pullman works great, too.)

 • Cover and let the dough rise until it is not quite double its original size.
-Because this dough is a “high-riser,” be careful not to let the dough rise too much. or it will cave in on the sides or the top.
+Because this dough is a “high-riser,” be careful not to let the dough rise too much. or it will cave in.

 • Bake at 375˚F (190˚C) for 35-45 minutes.
 The interior should reach 190˚F (88˚C).
 If necessary, place a foil tent over the bread halfway through baking to protect it from over-browning.